Extending Fair Null-Space Projections for Continuous Attributes to Kernel Methods: Experimental Results

 \subsubsection{Parameters}

 For the kernel methods we use the rbf-kernel (see \cref{eq:krbf}).
 For every dataset we first run a grid-search on the non-fair base methods (KRR, SVR) to find their optimal default hyper-parameters.
 For our approach we have an additional parameter $\tilde{\alpha}$ for the KRR used inside our decomposition approach which we set heuristically (for an analysis see \Cref{sec:infl_alpha}).
 Otherwise we run our evaluation for a range of different regularization parameters (penalty coefficient and number of iterations).
-Details about the used parameters and more is given in \Cref{sec:add_exp_det}.
-For ``NN-HGR'' we choose the architecture reported in the original contribution \cite{mary_fairness-aware_2019}\footnote{Note this might not be optimal for every dataset but a fair comparison of completely different approaches is not straight-forward for multi-objective problems but we include this method to embed our approaches into the wider body of literature.}.
+Details about the used parameters and more are given in \Cref{sec:add_exp_det}.
+For ``NN-HGR'' we choose the architecture reported in the original contribution \cite{mary_fairness-aware_2019}.\footnote{Note that this architecture might not be optimal for every dataset but a fair comparison of completely different approaches is not straight-forward for multi-objective problems due to the complexity of hyperparameter optimization. \Cref{sec:addexp} contains results with a larger network which does not improve performance.}